 GEOGRAPHY & ENVIRONMENT

-Palestine is located at the eastern coast of the Mediterranean Sea, to the south of Lebanon and to the west of Jordan.
-The separated Gaza Strip lies along the Mediterranean coast just to the east of Egypt.
-The West Bank generally has a rugged mountainous terrain with some vegetation in the west and is somewhat barren in the east.
+Palestine (Arabic pronunciation: Filas?een) is located at the eastern coast of the Mediterranean Sea, to the south of Lebanon, and to the west of Jordan.
+Palestine, also referred to as the Occupied Territories, consists of the West Bank and the non-contiguous Gaza Strip.
+The separated Gaza Strip lies along the Mediterranean coast just to the east of Egypt; the two areas are separated by the state of Israel.
+The West Bank, so-called because it borders the west bank of the Jordan River, generally has a rugged mountainous terrain with some vegetation in the west and is somewhat barren in the east.
+The West Bank, including East Jerusalem, has a land area of 5,640 square kilometers plus a water area of 220 square kilometers, consisting of the northwest quarter of the Dead Sea.
 The area of the West Bank is landlocked.
 The Gaza Strip has an arid climate, while the terrain is flat or rolling, with sand dunes near the Mediterranean coast.

 Palestine’s climate for the greater part of the year is pleasant.
 Winter lasts for three months, from mid-December to mid-March, and can be severe with temperatures often below freezing and up to 80% humidity on many days throughout the season.
-During the remainder of the year, the climate is temperate, with the hottest weather in the months of July and August.
-The summer heat eased by breezes coming from the Mediterranean Sea, and though hot in the daytime, temperatures cool down significantly at nighttime.
+During the remainder of the year, the climate is temperate, with the hottest weather in July and August.
+The summer heat eased by breezes coming from the Mediterranean Sea, and though hot in the daytime, temperatures cool down significantly at night.